HYPERTEGRITY-AG/OpenSim/README.md

                         If set, the prefix will be prepended to the generated id.
   -o POSTFIX, --postfix POSTFIX
                         If set, the postfix will be appended to the generated id.
-  -c, --static-id       If set, the id will not increment (i.e. -n times -m messages will be sent with the
+  -c, --static-id       If set, the id will not increment (i.e. -n times -m messages will be sent with the same
-                        same id ['-f/--first-id' or '1' if omitted]).
+                        id ['-f/--first-id' or '1' if omitted]).
   -n num, --num-threads num
                         Define, how many threads shall be used.
 [Default: 1] -m num, --messages num
                         Define, how many messages per thread shall be sent (ignored, if '-u/--unlimited' ist set).
 [Default: 1]
-  -u, --unlimited       If set, '-m/--messages' is ignored and infinite messages will be send (in
+  -u, --unlimited       If set, '-m/--messages' is ignored and infinite messages will be send (in '-n/--num-
-                        '-n/--num-threads' threads).
+                        threads' threads).
 Hit 'Ctrl-C' to interrupt or set '-l/--limit-time'.
   -q milliseconds, --frequency milliseconds
                         If set, limits the frequency of the messages sent to the given number (per thread!).
   -l seconds, --limit-time seconds
                         Only in conjunction with '-u/--unlimited': Stops after the given time in seconds.
   -y name, --type name  [Only NGSI-V2 and NGSI-LD!]
 If set, this type-name will be used in the payload.
   -an name,type,number[,max-number], --attribute-number name,type,number[,max-number]
                         Define a number attribute used for the payload by 'name' (The name of the attribute, e.g.: temperature), 'type' (One of i [integer] or f [floating point])and 'number' (The value to be used).
 If 'max-number' is set, the number written will be randomly between 'number' and 'max-number' (each including).
-Note:
-                        Multiple number attributes can be defined by repeating -an.
+Note: Multiple number attributes can be defined by repeating -an.
   -as name value, --attribute-string name value
                         Define a string attribute used for the payload by 'name' (The name of the attribute, e.g.: instruction) and 'value' (the actual string).
 Note: Multiple string attributes can be defined by repeating -as.
   -ad name, --attribute-date name
                         [Only NGSI-V2!]
 Define a DateTime attribute used for the payload by 'name' (The name of the attribute, e.g.: dateObserved).
 Note: The current time is used as value.
 Multiple DateTime attributes can be defined by repeating -ad.
   -al name,lat,long[,max-lat,max-long], --attribute-location name,lat,long[,max-lat,max-long]
                         [Only NGSI-V2!]
 Define a location attribute used for the payload by 'name' (The name of the attribute, e.g.: position), 'lat' (The value for latitude) and 'long' (The value for longitude).
 If 'max-lat' and 'max-long' are set, the location written will be randomly between 'lat' and 'max-lat' and 'long' and 'max-long' resp. (each including).
+Note:
-Note: Multiple location attributes can be defined by repeating -al.
+                        Multiple location attributes can be defined by repeating -al.
   -ab name value, --attribute-boolean name value
                         [Only NGSI-V2!]
 Define a boolean attribute used for the payload by 'name' (The name of the attribute, e.g.: public) and 'value' (One of 'true', 'false' or 'toggle' [ie. randomly switch between true and false]).
 Note: Multiple boolean attributes can be defined by repeating -ab.
   -ai indent, --attribute-indent indent
                         Define the number of characters for indenting the created payload.
 [Default: 0] -r, --dry-run         Do a dry run only - giving the chance to review what WOULD be done incl. seeing what the payload will look like.
   -v, --verbose         Generate verbose output.
   -d from to, --delete from to
                         If set, the entities within the given range (including "from" and "to") will be deleted.

 Example #1:
-./opensim.py -s my-host.com -H Authorization 'Bearer 039ea6d72a2f32227c2110bd8d78aae33acd6782' -H Fiware-
+opensim -s my-host.com -H Authorization 'Bearer 039ea6d72a2f32227c2110bd8d78aae33acd6782' -H Fiware-service curltest
-service curltest
 One message is sent using id '1'.
 The tenant 'curltest' will be used as 'Fiware-service' in the header of the post.

 Example #2:
-./opensim.py -s my-host.com -n 2 -m 50 ...
+opensim -s my-host.com -n 2 -m 50 ...
 100 messages will be sent (2 threads are sending 50 messages each).The id will be looped from '1' to '100'.

 Example #3:
-./opensim.py -s my-host.com -n 5 -m 100 -f 123 -c ...
+opensim -s my-host.com -n 5 -m 100 -f 123 -c ...
 500 messages will be sent (5 threads are sending 100 messages each).The id '123' (-f is first id) will be used for all messages (-c is static id).

 Example #4:
 The payload that will be sent is constructed from the -y and the -aX parameters.
-Example:
-./opensim.py -y WeatherObserved -an temperature,f,-20,50 -an precipitation,i,1,20 ...
-will generate a payload looking like:
+Example: opensim -y WeatherObserved -an temperature,f,-20,50 -an precipitation,i,1,20 ... will generate a payload looking like:
 {
   "id":"1",